 Turns out customers want you to go where they go.
 In a global consumer study, 67% of shoppers said that they use multiple platforms to research their buying decisions.
 Yet only 7% of those surveyed were satisfied with the omni-channel customer service offered to them by brands, and 87% believed brands need to work harder to create a seamless customer experience across channels.

 How do you know if your marketing campaigns are successful if you can’t actually measure success?
-With email marketing, for example, data errors lead to incorrect personalisation, deliverability failures, high bounces and opt-outs.
+With email marketing, for example, data errors lead to incorrect personalization, deliverability failures, high bounces, and opt-outs.
 Even the most immaculately conceived marketing campaigns will fail to hurdle CRM data errors.

 Every sales and marketing employee has a limited amount of time.
 A good way to waste it is to have your sales team attempting to call customers on phone numbers that are outdated or briefing your marketing team to create a campaign that’s sent to email addresses that are no longer used.
 Time is precious.
 Accurate CRM data helps you to use it wisely.